firewalld/firewalld.github.io/blog/_posts/2021-01-04-firewalld-0-8-5-release.md

 category: release
 ---

+**Warning**: This release introduced a regression that caused a significant increase in memory usage.
+However, functionality appears okay.
+If memory usage is a concern then this release should be avoided.

 A new release of firewalld, version 0.8.5, is available.

 This is a bug fix only release.
 This is the last release for the `stable-0.8`